Moving to Switzerland with Family: Practical Tips

 In Switzerland, most children start public kindergarten at age 4, so you’ll need to sort out childcare for your toddlers.
 If both parents are working, you may need to rely on daycare centres (Kitas) or hire a nanny.

 Another important step will be to find a reliable paediatrician.
 Swiss healthcare is very good, and most doctors speak English.
-Bring your toddler’s past medical records to the initial consultation.
+Bring your child’s past medical records to the initial consultation.
 If they aren’t in English, French, or German, you may need to have them translated.

 Children